![]() |

 business also relies heavily on Apple computers.
 More important, however, is the fact that several years ago, key branches of the military switched to Mac computers for security reasons - fewer people were trying to hack into those particular computers.
 But there is a silver lining in this dark cloud for us Mac users.
 As one security expert put it, these security problems are more like a shot across the bow.
 It's a warning that it's time to stop taking your computer's security for granted and take the steps now to protect your investment.
 Miss Mac suggests using Norton Anti'Virus by Symantec or Virex, which is highly recommended by Apple and is provided to you if you become a .mac (Dot Mac) member.
 Dot Mac membership is $99 annually.

-If this does not solve your problem, contact Miss Mac 454-7253.
-Back to Top |
+If this does not solve your problem, contact Miss Mac 454-7253. |

 |